gizmo-platform/gizmo-platform.github.io/src/learn/arch-fms.md

 The FMS is made up of 3 key components.
 Each of these components has a specific function to fill and works in concert with the others.
-These components are referred to as the FSM Workstation, the Scoring Box, and Field Boxes.
+These components are referred to as the FMS Workstation, the Scoring Box, and Field Boxes.

 ### FMS Workstation

 The FMS Workstation is a Linux computer that actually runs all the software.
-This software includes an MQTT Broker which forms the center point of the various data streams in the Gizmo ecosystem, a suite of utilities that perform configuration and management utilities, and an observability stack that provides centralized management of logs and metrics.
+This software includes a suite of utilities that perform configuration and management utilities, and an observability stack that provides centralized management of logs and metrics.

-The FMS Workstation can techncially be any Linux computer, but the Gizmo team peforms detailed testing and releases software images that target the Raspberry Pi 400, which is a convenient self contained computer with a dual monitor capability.
+The FMS Workstation can techncially be any Linux computer, but the Gizmo team peforms detailed testing and releases software images that target the Raspberry Pi 400/500 series, which is a convenient self contained computer with a dual monitor capability.

 ### Scoring Box